openstack-archive/gnocchi/doc/source/architecture.rst

 largely more scalable.
 Ceph also offers better consistency, and hence is the recommended driver.

-How to plan for Gnocchi’s storage
+How to plan for Gnocchi's storage
 ---------------------------------

 Gnocchi uses a custom file format based on its library *Carbonara*.
 In Gnocchi,